MID-EIGHTEENTH CENTURY NAUTICAL TERMS

 Slop chest: The stock of clothing held in a man-of-war under the control of the purser.

-Slow match: A fuse that burns slowly, principally used as a source of ignition for cannon.
+Slow match: A fuse that burns slowly, principally used as a source of ignition for cannon or when setting a charge with a time delay (see also quick-match).

 Small-Stuff: Any light cordage used for general purposes at sea.